ReactiveX/rxdart/README.md

 ### Instantiation

-Generally speaking, creating a new Observable is either done by wrapping a Dart Stream using the top-level method `observable()`, or by calling a factory method on the Observable class.
+Generally speaking, creating a new Observable is either done by wrapping a Dart Stream using the top-level constructor `new Observable()`, or by calling a factory method on the Observable class.
 But to better support Dart's strong mode, `combineLatest` and `zip` have been pulled apart into fixed-length constructors.
 These methods are supplied as static methods, since Dart's factory methods don't support generic types.